Xunnamius/strongbox-switchcrypt/README.md

 First, of course, `make` buselfs:

 ```
-make clean # if you were running tests before
+make clean # if you were running tests before now
 make
 ```